Connect with others who understand.

 How Do Your Heart and Lungs Work Together?

 Your lungs and heart are interconnected systems that rely on one another to do their jobs.
 Blood is constantly moving in and out of these organs to supply your body with the oxygen and nutrients it needs.
-According to Cleveland Clinic, your heart and lungs circulate about 2,000 gallons of blood every day.
+According to the Cleveland Clinic, your heart and lungs circulate about 2,000 gallons of blood every day.

-To best understand how your heart and lungs work together, we’ll follow your blood on a journey through your heart and lungs (the pulmonary circuit).
+To understand how your heart and lungs work together, we’ll look at how your blood moves through them.
 It’s different from your systemic circulation, which moves oxygenated blood from your heart throughout your body to your other organs.

 Pulmonary hypertension affects the heart and lungs because it increases pressure in the pulmonary arteries.
 The condition makes it harder for your blood to get enough oxygen and puts extra stress on the right side of your heart.
 (Adobe Stock)